P10911004-NPUST/rice_heat-stress/markdown/Western_blot/Western_blot.md

 18. Export the merged image.
 Press `Export` &xrarr; `Export for Publication...` &xrarr; select `600 dpi` &xrarr; `Export...` ( save as TIFF file format is recommended ).

 19. Completed.
-Do not forget to take the membrane and switch off the machine.
+Do not forget to unload the membrane and switch off the machine.